ardenyy/TDUAV-ESC/README.md

 # TDUAV-ESC
-**Electronic Speed Controller with BEMF Detection for BLDC Motors.**
+Electronic Speed Controller for BLDC Motors with 3A UBEC.

 Made for UAV Team "**TDUAV**" at Turkish-German University.
 - Atmega328P-AU Microcontroller